vitest-dev/vitest/docs/config/index.md

 :::

 ::: warning
 This is an experimental feature.
-Breaking changes might not follow semver, please pin Vitest's version when using it.
+Breaking changes might not follow SemVer, please pin Vitest's version when using it.
 :::

 #### browser.enabled